kaushiksheel/realtime-code-editor/README.md

 ## API Reference

-The Realtime Code Editor has a simple API with the following endpoints:

-- `GET /api/files`: Returns a list of all files and directories in the codebase.
-- `POST /api/files`: Creates a new file or directory.
-- `PATCH /api/files/:path`: Updates the contents of a file or the name of a file or directory.
-- `DELETE /api/files/:path`: Deletes a file or directory.

 ## Contributing

-We welcome contributions to the Realtime Code Editor.
 If you would like to submit a bug fix or new feature, please follow these steps:

 1. Fork the repository.
 2. Create a new branch for your changes.